James Harden free agency: Clippers to sign veteran star to two-year, $70 million deal, per report

 Back in January, Leonard said that he signed his extension with the expectation that both Harden and George would stay.
 Reportedly, though, the Clippers have been unwilling to offer George a deal longer than Leonard's, and this has been the sticking point in their negotiations.
 Now that Harden is on this kind of deal, will the Clippers continue to hold firm?
 The argument for giving George four years is simple: By investing this much money in Leonard and now Harden, it is clear that the franchise is committed to competing for a championship now.
 If Los Angeles is willing to give George as many as three years, then it will have to live with the heavy restrictions of the new collective-bargaining agreement anyway.
 Giving him what he wants is better than watching him walk.

 We'll find out relatively soon just how serious the Clippers are about playing hardball.
-One has to wonder, though, whether Harden would have been excited about re-signing with this team if he thought George was about to leave.
+One has to wonder, though, if the uncertainty around George has anything to do with Harden getting a player option.